TUDelft-books/CSBB-textbook/book/Quarter2/Week2_3.md

 :name: week2_3image
 ```
 # Week 2.3: Institutional Review Process

-The components of this week include:
+The schedule for this week includes:

+*Monday:*
--   Lecture: <a href=#lecture-institutional-review-process>Institutional Review Process</a>
+-	Workshop: <a href=#workshop-institutional-review-process>Institutional Review Process</a>
 -	Science Spotlights

+*Wednesday:*
 -	Workshop: <a href=#workshop-critical-thinking-as-a-scientist>Critical Thinking as a Scientist</a>

--   <a href=#group-activity-of-the-week> Group Activity </a>
+*Friday:*
+-	Friday Symposium

-## Lecture: Institutional Review Process
+## Workshop: Institutional Review Process
 Many research projects, especially in biomedical sciences will have an
 institutional review process for ethical and safety considerations.
 This
 includes reviews for human and animal research to make sure it's done